Spread of premalignant mutant clones and cancer initiation in multilayered tissue: Introduction

-Over 80\% of human cancers originate from the epithelium, which lines the outer and inner surfaces of most organs and blood vessels \cite{NIH}.
+Over 80\% of human cancers originate from the epithelium, which lines the outer and inner surfaces of organs and blood vessels \cite{NIH}.
 Simple epithelium consists of a single layer of proliferating cells, whereas in stratified epithelium, stem and stem-like cells proliferate along the bottom layers and continually replenish the upper layers with differentiated cells that lose their ability to proliferate.
-For example, in the {\em stratified squamous epithelium} of the esophagus, a basal layer of stem cells and 2-3 layers of proliferative basaloid cells form the {\em basal zone}, which accounts for less than 30\% of total epithelial thickness.
-As cells move upward, they become terminally differentiated keratinocytes with small nuclei that flatten out and eventually get shed at the top layer (Fig.~\ref{fig:epithelium}) \cite{chandrasoma2017gerd,Geboes94}.
-Since the accumulation and spread of mutations is driven by the proliferating basal and basaloid cells, the basal zone is the appropriate setting to study the process of carcinogenesis in stratified epithelium.
+For example, in {\em stratified squamous epithelium} of the esophagus, a basal layer of stem cells and 2-3 layers of proliferative basaloid cells form the {\em basal zone}, which accounts for less than 30\% of total epithelial thickness.
+As cells move upward, they become terminally differentiated keratinocytes with small nuclei that flatten out and eventually get shed at the top layer (Fig.~\ref{fig:epithelium}) \cite{CHANDRASOMA201873,Geboes94}.\footnote{Figure 1b is reprinted from GERD, Parakrama T.~Chandrasoma, Chapter 4 -- Histologic Definition and Diagnosis of Epithelia in the Esophagus and Proximal Stomach, pp.~73-107, Copyright 2018, with permission from Elsevier.} Since the accumulation and spread of mutations is driven by the proliferating basal and basaloid cells, the basal zone is the appropriate setting to study the process of carcinogenesis in stratified epithelium.